10 of the Best Horror Movies for Date NightMovies Lists horror movies

 Just a quick perusal of the cast reveals a who’s who of stars both current and nostalgic.
 There are adults who survived the ’90s and early 2000s with their “movie star status” still intact: Salma Hayek, Famke Janssen, Elijah Wood, etc. But then there’s Josh Hartnett.
 Or Jordana Brewster.
 Or Danny Masterson.
 Underneath all that dying star power is a slimy “aliens masquerading as adults” sci-fi horror feature, with all the cartoonish verve you would expect from Robert Rodriguez.
 Although watching Scream would scratch the same sort of ’90s itch, what with its prominent dose of Matthew Lillard, you’re better off going with the less-heralded The Faculty for a source of nostalgia more genuinely surprising (and consequently enjoyable).

 What can I say: Sam Raimi movies just make for good date night material.
 This one is a colorful, stylish return to his roots after coming off the massive disappointment that was Spider-Man 3.
 Drag Me to Hell is a tight, well-oiled thriller that plays like a Twilight Zone-esque moral play/parable.
-After Christine Brown (Alison Lohman) lets her ambition get the best of her, spiting an old woman looking for a loan extension at Brown’s bank job, the woman (actually a gypsy of some renown) lays a heavy curse on her.
+After Christine Brown (Alison Lohman) lets her ambition get the best of her, spiting an old woman looking for a loan extension at Brown’s bank job, the woman (actually a gypsy witch of some renown) lays a heavy curse on her.
 Within a few days, unless she can somehow reverse the process, a demon called the Lamia will appear in broad daylight and grab hold of her soul, literally dragging her to hell.

 That’s all we need for this humorously mean-spirited supernatural thriller with a quirky but nuanced central performance by Lohman, but what really makes the film stand out almost a decade later is the depth of its subtext.
 Maybe Raimi has an all-engrossing oral fixation, but the specter of eating disorders haunts the film.
 Without research, it’s hard to say why the writer-director became so obsessed with the concept while plotting the story, but the themes of sustenance, and of things going in and coming out of people’s mouths throughout are too profound to ignore.
 Anyone who has ever dealt with an eating disorder, whether first-hand or not, in the past will likely feel a connection to these themes, even as they’re being willingly taken along on a classic shock-and-awe horror story—complete with an excellent ending.

 Trick ’r Treat is essentially an anthology, although its stories aren’t unrelated or sequential.
-Rather, they the stories occur simultaneously in the same small town on Halloween night, weaving in and out of each other in unexpected ways.
+Rather, the stories occur simultaneously in the same small town on Halloween night, weaving in and out of each other in unexpected ways.
 As one story finishes, it tends to enrich the presumed endings of previous installments, giving the audience a new perspective on events they’ve witnessed 20 or 30 minutes beforehand.
 Our one constant presence is Sam, the pint-sized “spirit of Halloween” whose function is to carry out messy vengeance upon those who trample over Halloween’s sacred traditions.
 It’s a charming, occasionally spooky film with a great ensemble cast, from Brian Cox to a pre-True Blood Anna Paquin.
 There’s a little something in Trick ’r Treat for everyone.